sualab/sualab/README.md

 - 📐 **BS & MS in Applied Mathematics and Statistics** from Stony Brook University
 - 🔬 **Research focus:** biomedical data analysis · AI in healthcare · bioinformatics
 - 🌏 Work comfortably in **English and Korean**

-**Currently:** finishing a manuscript on cross-lingual Parkinson's disease speech detection and building my first-author research pipeline in biomedical AI.

 ---